Burned-out buildings and armed gangs in Lagos despite president's plea

 It was his first public address since the shootings began.
 Although he lamented the loss of innocent lives, he did not directly refer to the Lekki incident that sparked international condemnation.

-Many of those on the streets said Buhari's speech had angered them because of his failure to address the Lekki incident.
+Many of those on the streets despite the curfew said Buhari's speech had angered them because of his failure to address the Lekki incident.

+"What we expected is not what we heard from him," said businessman Lekan Shonibare.
+"We expected him to say something to condemn the killing, he never mentioned it in his broadcast."

+Buhari on Friday held talks with former Nigerian presidents including his immediate predecessor, Goodluck Jonathan, and

 Lagos authorities have struggled to enforce a round-the-clock curfew imposed as anger over the killings rose.
 One man on the road said military rule was better than what the country has now.

-"Our priority is always the welfare and safety of the Nigerian youth," it said in a statement.

-"Following the President's address, we hereby encourage all young Nigerians to stay safe, stay home, and observe the mandated curfew in your state."
+A delegation of U.S. officials who were in Nigeria for previously scheduled meetings met the country's vice president on Thursday and condemned the "use of excessive force by military forces who fired on unarmed demonstrators in Lagos," a State Department spokeswoman said.

+Buhari, in his address, encouraged the international community to "know all facts available" before rushing to judgment.

-(Additional reporting by Libby George and Alexis Akwagyiram, writing by Libby George and Alexis Akwagyiram; Editing by Giles Elgood)
+(Additional reporting by Afolabit Sotunde, Libby George and Alexis Akwagyiram, writing by Libby George and Alexis Akwagyiram; Editing by Giles Elgood)

 ((Libby.George@thomsonreuters.com; +234 809 065 5059 ; Reuters Messaging: libby.george@thomsonreuters.com))